Dance Me This: Overview

 In the liner notes, Todd Yvega comments, "It is remarkable that Frank was able to construct such a cohesive arc, juxtaposing and superimposing such disparate materials, some of which had been in the works for years, while others were the fruit of the previous week's happenstance.
 Thrown into the creative mix were the incidentals (it was FZ's bent to be open to changing course and making use of whatever happens along).
-Earlier that year, on February 15th, 1993 - the Zappa family hosted a birthday party for Matt Groening; in attendance was a trio of throat singers from Tuva in southern Siberia who were on a US concert tour.
+Earlier that year, on February 15, 1993 - the Zappa family hosted a birthday party for Matt Groening; in attendance was a trio of throat singers from Tuva in southern Siberia who were on a U.S. concert tour.
 Naturally a recording session ensued, and the Tuvans' vocals ultimately became prominent on several tracks.
 Dweezil had set up his guitar rig in the studio, and Frank decided to take it for a spin overdubbing on the piece we were tracking that day.
 As far as we know, that was the last time he played guitar."